Search resumes for final victim of California boat fire

 Photo: Christian Monterrosa, AP

-FILE - In this Sept.
-8, 2019 file photo, FBI agents set a perimeter around the Truth Aquatics office, the California company that owned the scuba diving boat that caught fire and killed 34 people last week, as ... more
+A woman relights a candle placed at a memorial for the victims of the Conception dive boat on the Santa Barbara Harbor on Sunday, Sept.
+8, 2019 in Santa Barbara, Calif.
+Authorities served search warrants Sunday ... more

-LOS ANGELES (AP) — Officials say divers have resumed a search for the last missing victim who died in a fatal boat fire as authorities continue a criminal investigation into the blaze that killed 34 people off the coast of California.
+SANTA BARBARA, Calif.
+(AP) — Authorities say divers have resumed a search for the final missing victim who perished in a boat fire off the Southern California coast.

-The search had been halted over the weekend and Monday because of high winds.
+The victim is one of 34 who died at sea last week near Santa Cruz Island.
+Five of the Conception's six crew members survived after multiple attempts to save the others who were trapped below deck.

-Santa Barbara County Sheriff Bill Brown told the county's Board of Supervisors that salvage operations to raise the Conception out of the water also restarted Tuesday.
+Santa Barbara County Sheriff's Lt.
+Erik Raney says salvage efforts to recover the Conception also resumed Wednesday.

+A criminal investigation of the fire is being handled by the Coast Guard, FBI and U.S. Attorney's Office in Los Angeles.

-Brown said the victims, 21 women and 13 men, ranged from 16 to 62 years old.
+Authorities have said the victims, 21 women and 13 men from 16 to 62 years old, appear to have died from smoke inhalation.

-Brown says the preliminary examinations indicate the victims died of smoke inhalation and perished before they were burned.

-Authorities are working to identify the victims and release their remains to their families.